-London acquires a special sparkle around Christmas time.
-The weather is frosty, the Christmas lights are twinkling, and shoppers line the streets.
+London acquires a unique sparkle around Christmas time.
+The weather is frosty, the Christmas lights are twinkling, and families and friends get together to enjoy Christmas shows and warming food.

 The centrepiece of London's Christmas spectacle is the giant pine tree – a gift to London from the people of Norway – which is beautifully adorned and set up in Trafalgar Square each year.
 Singers gather around the tree for special carol services.